-19 For other modes of transport, the ITF's High Ambition scenario includes more ambitious mitigation measures than those in the Current Ambition scenario, but in the case of international sea freight, the only difference between the two ITF scenarios is in the assumption relating to oil and coal transport demand.
+18 For other modes of transport, the ITF's High Ambition scenario includes more ambitious mitigation measures than those in the Current Ambition scenario, but in the case of international sea freight, the only difference between the two ITF scenarios is in the assumption relating to oil and coal transport demand.

-20 This is broadly consistent with the IEA's modelling of SDS/B2DS, which also takes account of lower oil and coal transport, but assumes that there is no overall reduction in maritime trade volumes.
+19 This is broadly consistent with the IEA's modelling of SDS/B2DS, which also takes account of lower oil and coal transport, but assumes that there is no overall reduction in maritime trade volumes.
 [10] [20]

-21 Note that the ETP 2017 emissions figures include all shipping (domestic and international) and are based on Well-To-Wheel (WTW) rather than Tank-To-Wheel (TTW) emissions, which are used in the TPI scenarios.
+20 Note that the ETP 2017 emissions figures include all shipping (domestic and international) and are based on Well-To-Wheel (WTW) rather than Tank-To-Wheel (TTW) emissions, which are used in the TPI scenarios.
 Applying an 8% percent uplift to TPI's B2DS international shipping TTW emissions to derive a 2 Degree scenario implicitly assumes that (i) the percentage difference in 2030 emissions between the IEA's Below 2 Degrees and 2 Degrees scenarios is the same for both international and domestic shipping emissions and (ii) the fuel mix (and hence the TTW/WTW ratio) is the same in 2030 under the IEA's Below 2 Degrees and 2 Degrees scenarios.
 Given that IEA's most recent analysis shows low carbon fuels accounting for only 7% of international shipping fuels by 2030 in the SDS [7], TPI's assumption about fuel mix will not have a significant impact on the projected emissions figures for the 2 Degrees scenario.

-22 ITF's historic figures for international shipping emissions are consistent with those produced in other research (for example, ICCT's inventory study [3] and IMO's third greenhouse gas report [4]) that use a bottom up approach to estimating emissions, based on fuel usage of vessels.
-In contrast, the IEA estimates international shipping combustion emissions based on fuel sales figures submitted by individual countries.
-Part of the inconsistency between figures from different sources arises because the split between domestic and cumulative emissions in TPI's Below 2 Degrees scenario are 21% higher than those in the IEA's SDS.
+As noted above, TPI's Below 2 Degrees benchmark is derived using ITF's 2015 emissions data as a starting point and applying to it a growth rate based on IEA data.
+ITF's historic emissions figures for international shipping are consistently higher than those used by IEA, due to their different methods of accounting for fuel use.21 As a result, over the period 2015 to 2050 cumulative emissions in TPI's Below 2 Degrees scenario are 21% higher than those in the IEA's SDS.
 Ideally, TPI's cumulative international shipping emissions should be consistent with the IEA model, which TPI has used to derive equivalent benchmark pathways in other sectors.
 Doing so would ensure the economy-wide carbon budget is not exceeded once international shipping is included.
-Despite the fact that cumulative emissions under TPI's Below 2 Degrees scenario for international shipping exceed those in IEA's SDS, it is still reasonable to consider TPI's scenario to be consistent with a Below 2 Degrees economy-wide carbon budget for two reasons.
-Firstly, international shipping represents only a small proportion of global emissions, particularly to 2030.
-Secondly, TPI's analysis only runs to 2030, so there is scope for international shipping emissions to be reduced at a faster rate in the period 2030 to 2050, thereby still meeting its own sector carbon budget, in the longer term.
+Despite the fact that cumulative emissions under TPI's Below 2 Degrees scenario for international shipping exceed those in IEA's SDS, it is still reasonable to consider TPI's scenario to be consistent with a Below 2 Degrees economy-wide carbon budget as, international shipping represents only a small proportion of global emissions.
+Secondly, as TPI's analysis only runs to 2050, there is scope for international shipping emissions to be reduced at a faster rate beyond 2050, thereby still meeting the sector's carbon budget, in the longer term.